-The Zoo houses two white-cheeked gibbons and two siamangs at Gibbon Ridge.
+The Zoo houses three white-cheeked gibbons and two siamangs at Gibbon Ridge.

 Male white-cheeked gibbons have black hair and skin with white hair on their cheeks and a pronounced crest of hair on the crown of their head.
 Females are a more golden blonde with a black face and dark hair capped, instead of crested, on the top of her head.

 Male and female siamangs are black.
-They are the largest of the gibbon family and are the best at walking on two legs.
+They are the largest of the gibbon family and have a large inflatable throat sac.

 White-cheeked gibbons at Gibbon Ridge:

 Muneca – female